-All compressed-air components must be sized to meet the maximum system requirements of 1.7 cu ft/pulse at 90-100 psig supply pressure.
+All compressed air components must be sized to meet the maximum system requirements of 90-psig supply pressure.

-The compressed air supply must be oil and moisture free.
-Contamination in the compressed air used to clean filters will result in poor cleaning, cleaning valve failure, or poor collector performance.
+The compressed-air supply must be oil and moisture free.
+Contamination in the compressed air used to clean filters will result in poor cleaning, cleaning valve failure or poor collector performance.

-Purge compressed-air lines to remove debris before connecting to the unit's compressed-air manifold
+Purge compressed-air lines to remove debris before connecting to the unit's compressed-air manifold.

 - Remove the plastic pipe plug from the unit's air manifold and connect the compressed-air supply line.
 Use thread-sealing tape or pipe sealant on all compressed air connections and fittings. - 2.
-Install a customer-supplied shut-off valve, bleedtype regulator with gauge, filter, and automatic condensate valve in the compressed-air supply line. - Set compressed-air supply between 90-100 psig.
-The pulse-cleaning controls are factory set to clean one or more filters every 10-seconds during a cleaning cycle.
+Install a customer-supplied shut-off valve, bleedtype regulator with gauge, filter, and automatic condensate valve in the compressed-air supply line. - Set compressed-air supply between 90-100-psig.
+The pulse-cleaning controls are factory set to clean one filter every 10-seconds during a cleaning cycle.